c-ares/c-ares/FEATURES.md

-There are some instances where servers do not properly facilitate this feature and unlike in a recursive resolver where it may be possible to determine an authoritative server is incapable, its much harder to come to any reliable conclusion as a stub resolver where the issue resides.
+There are some instances where servers do not properly facilitate this feature and unlike in a recursive resolver where it may be possible to determine an authoritative server is incapable, its much harder to come to any reliable conclusion as a stub resolver as to where in the path the issue resides.
 Due to the recent wide deployment of DNS 0x20 in large public DNS servers, it is expected compatibility will improve rapidly where this feature, in time, may be able to be enabled by default.

 Another feature which can be used to prevent off-path cache poisoning attacks is [DNS Cookies](#dns-cookies).